The Monster aka I Don’t Want to Be Born is released on Blu-ray in the UK by Network on 11th October 2021. Special Features:

 Pinewood Studios, Iver Heath, Buckinghamshire, England

-The Baby – shooting title
+The Baby – working title

 It Lives Within Her – alternate British VHS title

 British censorship body the BBFC demanded cuts for an ‘X’ certificate, issued on 28 January 1975.
+The cuts were waived in 1987 when the film was granted an ’18’ certificate for home video.

 Dwarfs in Horror Cinema – article